spilth/resume.spilth.org/src/resume.md

 - Built a [command-line interface for the Lionbridge Translation API](https://bitbucket.org/liox-ondemand/liox-content-cli)
 - Added functionality to the [Java SDK for the Lionbridge Translation API](https://bitbucket.org/liox-ondemand/liox-content-sdk-java)
-- Automated the build & depoy process for CLI and JSDK
+- Automated the build & deploy process for the CLI and JSDK
 - Automated server configuration & provisioning using Ansible

 ### Senior Full-Stack Developer @ FetLife (2016)